asebox/asebox/README.md

 Support
 -------
+* Documentation available at [Wiki](https://github.com/asebox/asebox/wiki "ASEBOX Wiki")
+* Have a bug or a feature request?
+[Please open a new issue](https://github.com/twitter/bootstrap/issues).
+Before opening any issue, take a look at the [Issue Guidelines](https://github.com/necolas/issue-guidelines)
 * Enterprise class support, training, and consulting available.
-* Documentation available at [Wiki](https://github.com/asebox/asebox/wiki "ASEBOX Wiki")

 Installation
 ------------